top of page

 Funkadelic-Maggot-Brain-Album

-Funk Rock Explosion: Funkadelic's Maggot Brain
+Maggot Brain

 Not feeling like reading?
 That's alright! 😎 Here is “Super Stupid” – to blow your mind.🔊

-Funkadelic / Parliament-Funkadelic / Parliament… George Clinton’s visionary group of musicians have such an impact on the genre and the 70s; there are many albums and tracks to choose from.
-Here is a favourite from the start of the decade, “Maggot Brain” of Funkadelic from 71 - a landmark in funk history! 🎸🌟
+Funkadelic / Parliament-Funkadelic / Parliament… George Clinton’s collective of musicians have such an impact on the genre and the 70s; there are many albums and tracks to choose from.
+Here is a favourite from the start of the decade, Maggot Brain of Funkadelic - significant 1971 release for funk history! 🎸🌟

-Guitarist Eddie Hazel is the major name behind the legacy of "Maggot Brain" - his masterful playing throughout the album, particularly apparent on the title track, is characterized by the unique combination of technical mastery, emotion, and innovative phrasing.
-(As many posts about 'Maggot Brain' mention: “Clinton instructs Hazel to play as if he had just learned of his mother's death” - resulting in the raw sorrow evident in every note).
+Guitarist Eddie Hazel is the major name behind the legacy of Maggot Brain - his distinctive guitar work combining technique and phrasing throughout the album is particularly apparent on the title track.
+(As many posts about Maggot Brain mention: “Clinton instructs Hazel to play as if he had just learned of his mother's death” - resulting in the raw sorrow evident in every note).
 This 10 minutes song defies categorization.

 (George Clinton says he had largely faded the others out of the final mix of Maggot Brain so that the focus would be on Eddie Hazel's guitar).

-Finally, he is also the lead vocalist (and shares songwriting credits with other band members) on “Super Stupid” (which happens to be my favorite track in the album). 🎸🤯🚀
+Finally, he is also the lead vocalist (and shares songwriting credits with other band members) on 'Super Stupid' (which happens to be my favorite track in the album). 🎸🤯🚀

-And a fun fact: "Can You Get to That?" is featured in the 2021 "Ghostbusters: Afterlife" 🌟 It is an unexpected but fitting tribute (maybe celebrating the album's 50th anniversary?) - bridging the gap between generations, a reminder of the band's ongoing impact, as well as the realization of George Clinton’s theories about building an audience over generations
+And a fun fact: 'Can You Get to That?' is featured in the 2021 Ghostbusters: Afterlife 🌟 It is an unexpected but fitting tribute (maybe celebrating the album's 50th anniversary?) - bridging the gap between generations, a reminder of the band's ongoing impact, as well as the realization of George Clinton’s theories about building an audience over generations

 Gülben - 04/2024